drewp41/PredictingPopularityOnReddit/README.md

   </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <body>Based on the relation we are able to see that the Number of comments are actually greater based on the character length of the posts.
-A reasoning for this data is that the longer the character length in posts most likely mean, it is on a controversial topic, quote, or a scientific analysis that people are more likely to comment on and put their input.
-This is in contrast to small memes and jokes that will mostly recieve likes and not comments.</body>
+One explanation is that the longer the character length in a post, the more likely it is a controversial topic, quote, or a topic that requires a lot of explanation.
+Thus, people are more likely to comment on and put their input on these types of posts.
+For example, posts on the subreddit "r/news" tend to have longer post titles (because of headlines) and thus generate more comments for people to furhter the discussion of the topic.
+This is in contrast to memes captioned with a few words, or 3-liner jokes that will mostly recieve likes and not comments.</body>

 <hr size="20">